 5.2 Do you enter into an interagency agreement to have another government agency administer a WEATHERIZATION component ?
-Yes \infty No 5.3 If yes, name the agency.
+Yes \infty 5.3 If yes, name the agency.
 N/A 5.4 Is there a separate monitoring protocol for weatherization?
-WE ATHERIZATION - Types of Rules 5.5 Under what rules do you administer LIHEAP weatherization?
+WE.
+ATHERIZATION - Types of Rules 5.5 Under what rules do you administer LIHEAP weatherization?
 (Check only one.)
-Entirely under LIHEAP (not DOE) rules Entirely under DOE WAP (not LIHEAP) rules Mostly under LIHEAP rules with the following DOE WAP rule(s) where LIHEAP and WAP rules differ: (Check all that apply.) ☑ Income Threshold ☑ Weatherization of entire multi-family housing structure is permitted if at least 66% of units (50% in 2- & 4-unit buildings) are eligible units or will become eligible within 180 days. ☑ Weatherization of shelters temporarily housing primarily low income persons (excluding nursing homes, prisons, and similar institutional care facilities). ☑ Other (describe): - Adhere to language from the Consolidated Appropriations Act of 2021 that Paragraph (2) of Section 415(c) of the Energy Conservation and
+Entirely under LIHEAP (not DOE) rules Entirely under DOE WAP (not LIHEAP) rules Mostly under LIHEAP rules with the following DOE WAP rule(s) where LIHEAP and WAP rules differ: (Check all that apply.) ☑ Income Threshold ☑ Weatherization of entire multi-family housing structure is permitted if at least 66% of units (50% in 2- & 4-unit buildings) are eligible units or will become eligible within 180 days. ☑ Weatherization of shelters temporarily housing primarily low-income persons (excluding nursing homes, prisons, and similar institutional care facilities).
+Other (describe): Adhere to language from the Consolidated Appropriations Act of 2021 that Paragraph (2) of Section 415(c) of the Energy Conservation and Production Act (42 USC 6865(c)) is amended to allow re-weatherization passed.

-- Adhere to language from the Consolidated Appropriations Act of 2021 that Paragraph (2) of Section 415(c) of the Energy Conservation and Production Act (42 USC 6865(c)) is amended to allow re-weatherization for a dwelling unit not previously weatherized using federal funds until the date that is 15 years after the date such previous weatherization has passed. - 10 TAC Part 1, Chapter 6, Subchapter D, Weatherization Assistance Program, is one area where the LIHEAP funded weatherization program adheres to DOE regulations. - TDHCA uses a priority list for LIHEAP households at 150% or below USHHS poverty income level. - Energy-related home repair: TDHCA will allow the use of LIHEAP weatherization funds for incidental repairs only if required to enable effective weatherization. - If LIHEAP funds are included in a DOE unit, the energy audit, or applicable priority list(s), must be used to justify all measures. - TDHCA will allow, with written permission, LIHEAP WAP funds to be used in the weatherization of DOE Identified HUD and USDA properties using DOE income calculation requirements and Income Determination (i.e., 200% Federal Poverty Income Guidelines).
+for a dwelling unit not previously weatherized using federal funds until the date that is 15 years after the date such previous weatherization has

+- 10 TAC Part 1, Chapter 6, Subchapter D, Weatherization Assistance Program, is one area where the LIHEAP funded weatherization program adheres to DOE regulations. - TDHCA uses a priority list for LIHEAP households at 150% or below USHHS poverty income level.
+A Department approved LIHEAP Priority list or a DOE approved Priority List updated when applicable, which provides the prescribed method to be used by Subrecipients when addressing weatherization measures. - Energy-related home repair: TDHCA will allow the use of LIHEAP weatherization funds for incidental repairs only if required to enable effective weatherization. - If LIHEAP funds are included in a DOE unit, the energy audit, or applicable priority list(s), must be used to justify all measures. - TDHCA will allow, with written permission, LIHEAP WAP funds to be used in the weatherization of DOE Identified HUD and USDA properties using DOE income calculation requirements and Income Determination (i.e., 200% Federal Poverty Income Guidelines). - If Subrecipient leverages LIHEAP with any DOE weatherization funds, all federal and state rules and current Weatherization Program Notice (WPN) requirements will apply, including but not limited to: income calculation requirements as outlined in applicable DOE WPNs or updated Income Determination Notices in accordance with State Rules.